deenazhira/spm-platform/README.md

 ### Profile manage

 #### i) View profile details
--Fetch student’s details from the database
+- Fetch student’s details from the database
--Display student’s name and email
+- Display student’s name and email
--There are options to edit or update
+- There are options to edit or update

 #### ii) Password
--Edit password
+- Edit password
--Create and save new password
+- Create and save new password

 #### iii) Authentication
--Enable two-factor authentication
+- Enable two-factor authentication

 #### iv) Terminate browser session
--Log out from any browser log in
+- Log out from any browser log in

 #### v) Delete account
--Delete the existing user account
+- Delete the existing user account